 Ohio Department of Insurance ID:43505

 This 8 hour class is approved by the State of Ohio.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in Life or Accident/Health.

 Course ID: 45120

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 In it, we'll review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees.

 Course ID: 45119